 200 million euros for Volocopter

 The company was founded in 2011 and today has over 300 employees in Bruchsal near Karlsruhe, Munich and Singapore.
-Since its inception, Volocopter has raised over 322 million euros.
+Since its foundation, Volocopter has raised over 322 million euros.
 Test flights have been flown over Stuttgart and Helsinki in recent years, for example.
 Volocopter is also working on an electric aircraft that is already in the certification process for commercial use.

 Newsletter